-The Root Cause Coalition is proud to be hosting the Third Annual Summit on the Social Determinants of Health on October 8-9, 2018 in New Orleans.
-The robust two-day agenda will bring together representatives from healthcare, the non-profit sector, the faith community, researchers, clinicians, government leaders, educators and businesses to share best practices, offer community connections and resources and engage in the crucial discussion of how to best address the social determinants of health.
+The Root Cause Coalition is proud to be hosting the Fifth National Summit on the Social Determinants of Health held virtually on October 5-7, 2020.
+The robust agenda of this event will bring together representatives from healthcare, community and faith based organizations, researchers, government leaders, educators and businesses to share best practices, offer community connections and resources and engage in the crucial discussion of how to best address the social determinants of health.
 Please click here to register!

 At last year’s Summit we were joined by more than 650 attendees representing a wide variety of professionals, all of whom are committed to learning and sharing real world interventions to address social determinants of health and health inequities.
 The Summit is an unrivaled opportunity to share best practices, engage in professional networking and learn about proven interventions that address the social factors that weigh so heavily on health outcomes.

 Our RFP process for the 2020 National Summit is closed and all submission decisions were sent out on Monday, April 13th.
 If you have any questions, please email [email protected]